PiValue/PiValue.github.io/coding/find-intersection-of-two-arrays.md

 ### Solution
 There are two cases with arrays sorted and unsorted.
+Note:
+* Verify how duplicates are treated, whether output should return unique or multiple items for values are repeated in input.

 #### Intersection of sorted Arrays
 Since the input arrays are already sorted, we could use iterate through each together and look for common elements.